How will Indonesia’s strict new sex laws affect Bali holidaymakers?

 What are tour operators advising about future holidays?

 No operators have announced changes to their pre-booked Indonesia or Bali holidays and tours.
-The general consensus is that tourists are not likely to be affected, though they may have their own concerns about travelling to countries with well publicised human rights issues.
+Many emphasise that tourists are unlikely to be affected, though they may have their own concerns about travelling to countries with well publicised human rights issues.

-A spokesperson for tour operator Kuoni told The Independent: “News about a controversial new code has caught media attention and may be a concern to anyone planning a holiday, as the new rules are reportedly applicable to foreign residents and tourists.
+A spokesperson for tour operator Kuoni told The Independent: “News about a controversial new code has caught media attention and may be a concern to anyone planning a holiday.
 As it stands the new code is a draft and is not due to come into effect until 2025, so there is no immediate change for anyone due to travel in the near future.

 “Our ground agent in Bali has assured us that our valued guests should not be worried about travelling and they will be welcomed as they always are.
 From our perspective, we have a responsibility to advise customers about local laws, so it’s important that we monitor the development of this proposal and understand how it will be enforced so we are able to interpret this and give the right advice to our customers.